Alison Westmacott

 About me

-Talking is a healing process.
-I provide a friendly, safe space to share your thoughts and feelings.
-Somewhere to work together, free of judgement, to help you get your life back to where you want it to be.
-I offer a trained listening ear and a genuine interest in helping you explore your feelings and patterns.
+If you are experiencing challenges, changes or uncertain times, I offer a calm space for you to share your thoughts and feelings.
+Somewhere you can talk openly, free of judgement and work towards getting your life back to where you want it to be.
+I offer you a trained listening ear and a genuine interest in you and helping you explore your feelings and patterns through the process of counselling.

-I offer both long term and short term counselling for adults, working with close awareness of the connection between mind and body.
-I can provide support for a wide range of emotional and relational issues, including: anxiety, depression, bereavement, work-related stress, relational issues and low-self esteem, as well as other areas such as CFS, family issues and anger .
-This work together can take place in person, online or over the telephone.
-Additionally, I am trained in CBT-I (for insomnia), offering specialised support for sleep issues, and also couples and relational therapy.
+Counselling with me can be either long term or short term.
+Helping to provide support for a wide range of emotional and relational issues, including: general anxiety disorder, depression, bereavement, loss, work-related stress, relationship issues, low-self esteem, as well as other areas such as long-term chronic illnesss, trauma related isssues, being a carer, family issues and anger management .
+Our work together can take place in person, online or over the telephone.
+Additionally, I am trained in CBT-I (for insomnia), offering specialised support for sleep issues.
+I am also a couples counsellor with specific, in-depth, training in couples and relational therapy.

-I am an integrative counsellor and therefore use a variety of approaches and modailities in my work, this includes psychodynamic approach, person-centred, CBT and Imago model.
-The aim of the work is to shine a light on areas of your situation that you may not have seen, or recognised, fully before.
-Once seen, and self-awareness increases, there is an opportunity for change to take place.
+My aim when I work with you is to help shine a light on areas of your situation that you may not have seen, or recognised, before.
+Once seen, and your self-awareness increases, there is an opportunity for change to take place.
 Counselling can be helpful in so many ways, and taking that step towards getting the support you need, or the goals you wish to have for yourself, can be freeing, so please do get in touch.

 Training, qualifications & experience